Work organizational goals: Why do we need them? How do we reach them?

 The team is bound to forget about these defined rules, and eventually, would start working at their usual pace.
 This would, in the long run, drive the organization even further away from achieving the organization-wide goals.

-Hence, deadlines, though a little negative and a teensy bit overbearing, can actually help you define a more realistic, reasonable, not to mention, more time-based approach to achieving these company-wide goals.
+Hence, deadlines, though a little negative and a teensy bit overbearing, can help you define a more realistic, reasonable, time-based approach to achieving these company-wide goals.

 Intelligent Organizational Goals You Must Adopt As Your Own